7.13.2. Script syntax#

 The third expression matches records that contain also and Really and the max interval of those words are in 10 words.
 So the record that its content is I also st arted to use mroonga.
 It's also very fast!
 Really fast! is matched.
 The number of words between also and Really is 10.

-New in version 12.0.1: The max intervals of each token.
+Added in version 12.0.1: The max intervals of each token.

 You can specify the max intervals of each token.
 The default is no limit.
 It means that all intervals of each token are valid as long as the max interval is satisfied.